genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/03_data-model.md

 Views enable you join related tables to create a single holistic view.

-In short, Views are the genesis equivalent of SQL select queries.
-Unlike tables, views do not have any data of their own, they are read-only, but present a view based on one or more tables.
+In short, views are the Genesis equivalent of SQL select queries.
+Unlike tables, views do not have any data of their own, they are read-only, but they present a view based on one or more tables.

 A view always starts with a single table, the root table.
 Other tables can be joined onto the root table to present composite data.

 Views are very powerful and here we are going to cover just the basics.
 When you have a chance, have a look at the [documentation](/database/fields-tables-views/views/).

 The code below creates a view called `TRADE_VIEW`, which joins the `TRADE` table to the `INSTRUMENT` and `COUNTERPARTY` tables.
-Edit **positions-app-tutorial–view-dictionary.kts** file and add the view on the `TRADE` table​
+Edit **positions-app-tutorial–view-dictionary.kts** file and add the view on the `TRADE` table:

 ```kotlin
 views {